-Remediation is not a punishment but a valuable learning tool.
-Our program is fully invested in your success both as a student and a consummate professional.
-Students and faculty work together to identify any knowledge deficits accurately and early to improve clinical skills and competency.
+Remediation is a valuable learning tool.
+Our Program is fully invested in your success both as a student and a consummate professional.
+Students and faculty work together to identify knowledge deficits accurately and improve clinical skills and competency early.
 As part of that process, we assist students in developing learning strategies and skills for success.
 We view each student as an individual and strive to provide an environment of personal and educational growth.
-Issues in these areas are identified and plans are implemented to strengthen those areas where a student may need work in critical thinking, accountability, responsibility, communication, or teamwork.
+Issues in these areas are identified, and plans are implemented to strengthen those areas where a student may need to work on critical thinking, accountability, responsibility, communication, or teamwork.